 If you keep switching locations, you keep switching groups… let’s say you started out in the woodworking industry, and you built up a network there.
 And you’re working hard, you’re trying to build a product in the woodworking industry.
 And then suddenly another industry comes along that’s adjacent but different, but you don’t really know anybody in it, and you want to dive in, and make money there.

 If you keep hopping from industry to … “No, actually I need to open a line of electric car stations for electric car refueling.”
 That might make sense.
 That might be the best opportunity.
-But every time you reset, every time you wander out of where you built your network, you’re gonna be starting from scratch.
-You’re not gonna know who to trust.
-They’re not gonna know to trust you.
+But every time you reset, every time you wander out of where you built your network, you’re going to be starting from scratch.
+You’re not going to know who to trust.
+They’re not going to know to trust you.

-Yeah, there’s a lot of downside to career politicians like corruption.
-But an upside is they actually get deals done with each other because they know the other person is gonna be in the same position ten years from now, and they’re gonna have to keep dealing with them, so they might as well learn how to cooperate.
+There’s a lot of downside to career politicians like corruption.
+But an upside is they actually get deals done with each other because they know the other person is going to be in the same position ten years from now, and they’re going to have to keep dealing with them, so they might as well learn how to cooperate.

 So, it’s important to pick an industry where you can play long-term games, and with long-term people.
-So, those people have to signal that they’re gonna be around for a long time.
+So, those people have to signal that they’re going to be around for a long time.
 That they’re ethical.
-And their ethics are visible through their action.
+And their ethics are visible through their actions.